bcgov/aries-vcr/README.md

 # Introduction

-**Hyperledger Indy Catalyst** is a set of application level software components designed to accelerate the adoption of trustworthy entity to entity<sup id="a1">[1](#f1)</sup> communications based on Decentralized Identity / Self-Sovereign Identity technology and architecture.
-Indy Catalyst is builds upon globally available open standards and open source software.
-At present, Indy Catalyst builds upon [Hyperledger Indy](https://www.hyperledger.org/projects), common enterprise open source software, frameworks and patterns such as PostgreSQL, Python, Angular and RESTful APIs.
+**Hyperledger Aries VCR** is a set of application level software components designed to accelerate the adoption of trustworthy entity to entity<sup id="a1">[1](#f1)</sup> communications based on Decentralized Identity / Self-Sovereign Identity technology and architecture.
+Aries VCR is builds upon globally available open standards and open source software.
+At present, Aries VCR builds upon [Hyperledger Indy](https://www.hyperledger.org/projects), common enterprise open source software, frameworks and patterns such as PostgreSQL, Python, Angular and RESTful APIs.
 Efforts will be taken to design the software to facilitate the incorporation of evolving open standards and technology.
-The impetus for Indy Catalyst came from the Verifiable Organizations Network (VON) project.
+The impetus for Aries VCR came from the Verifiable Organizations Network (VON) project.
 More information about VON can be found at [vonx.io](https://vonx.io)

-In order to understand the goals and context of Hyperledger Indy Catalyst, it is advisable to become familiar with the model of decentralized identity or self-sovereign identity which enables trustworthy entity to entity communications.
+In order to understand the goals and context of Hyperledger Aries VCR, it is advisable to become familiar with the model of decentralized identity or self-sovereign identity which enables trustworthy entity to entity communications.
 The open standards and technologies enabling this new this model are presented below and annotated with references.

 # Decentralized Identity / Self-Sovereign Identity